MortimerSnerd/crusty/README.md

   in a few places.
 - port over munificent visibility algo
 - can seen but not lit be masked with stipple pattern?
 Probably looks ugly, but try.
-- change anim trails to use gl_new_mesh to make trails that are tapered and alpha faded.
-- level building - can we use the wave collapse?
-Making a good def seems fidigity.
 - Remove TileName from the config?
 Was going to be for animations, and for testing, but TileKit can do the animations, and tiles can be looked up or classified by tags.